spotify/heroic/README.md

 utilities for interacting with Elasticsearch.
 This is separate since we have more than one backend that needs to talk with elasticsearch.

-[`heroic-all`](heroic-all) contains dependencies and references to all modules that makes up a Heroic distribution.
-This is also where profiles are defined since they need to have access to all dependencies.

 Anything in the [`repackaged`](repackaged) directory is dependencies that include one or more Java packages that must be relocated to avoid conflicts.
 These are exported under the `com.spotify.heroic.repackaged` groupId.

-Finally there is [`heroic-dist`](heroic-dist), a small project that depends on [`heroic-all`](heroic-all).
-Here is where everything is bound together into a distribution &mdash; a shaded jar.
+Finally there is [`heroic-dist`](heroic-dist), a small project that depends on all module.
+Here is where everything is bound together into a distribution
+&mdash; a shaded jar.
 It also provides the entry-point for services, namely [`com.spotify.heroic.HeroicService`](heroic-dist/src/main/java/com/spotify/heroic/HeroicService.java) or through an interactive shell [`com.spotify.heroic.HeroicShell`](heroic-shell/src/main/java/com/spotify/heroic/HeroicShell.java).